modemu2k 0.2.4

 int on )

-Normally narration sites are gated by ctx->atcmd.pv & mask, which the Hayes ATV command sets.
-ATZ resets atcmd.pv to its NV default of 0 (via the atcmdNV copy inside atcmdZ), so a host that wanted log output for the whole run can be silenced by any user-issued ATZ.
-This flag is OR'd into the gate, so log output survives regardless of the ATV mask.
+Narration sites are normally gated by the category mask the Hayes ATV command sets.
+ATZ resets that mask to its saved default of 0, so a host that wanted log output for the whole run can be silenced by any user-issued ATZ.
+This flag is OR'd into the gate, so narration survives regardless of the ATV mask.
 Default is off.
-Used by the standalone CLI's -v flag.
+Hosts should prefer m2k_set_log_level(), which the standalone CLI's -v flag now uses; this flag remains as a plain mask bypass.

 Parameters